Home breadcrumb back arrow Back to All Blog

 How should teams choose contract repository software?

-Search bad scans, extract real metadata, test permissions, create alerts, pull reports, and see whether non-legal users can find what they need.
+Choose it by testing it with the contracts your team actually has, not the vendor's demo files.
+Search a few bad scans, extract real metadata, set permissions, create alerts, pull a report, and watch whether a non-legal user can find what they need on their own.

-Why is a contract repository better than a shared drive?
+Why is contract repository software better than a shared drive?

 What should contract repository software include?

-At minimum, look for full-text search, OCR, metadata fields, renewal alerts, reporting, permissions, related documents, migration support, and a pricing model that lets the right people use the system.
+At a minimum, look for full-text search, automatic OCR, custom metadata fields, renewal and notice alerts, reporting you can trust without cleanup, role-based permissions, related-document linking, migration help, and a pricing model that lets the right people in.
+If any of those is missing or costs extra, treat it as a gap to price out.

 Ready to see it in action?